rigobert-art/rigobert-art/README.md

 # Hi, I’m (RIGOBERT) 👋
 - 👀 I’m interested in web development, data Science, Machine learning & A.I.
-- 🌱 I’m currently learning Django & React while practicing Data science & ML.
+- 🌱 I’m currently doing Django & React while practicing Data science & ML.
 - 😎 I’m looking to collaborate on web development, Machine Learning and A.I projects.
-- 📫 How to reach me raech out to me on IG:https://www.instagram.com/r_go___t/ and twitter: https://twitter.com/M_MBA13
+- 📫 Reach out to me via Email: rigobertkiata7@gmail.com

 <!---
 rigobert-art/rigobert-art is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.